-APPOINTMENT OF NEW MAGISTRATE JUDGE
+APPOINTMENT OF TWO REPLACEMENT MAGISTRATE JUDGES

 UNITED STATES DISTRICT COURT

 The Court is seeking applicants to fill the vacancies created upon the retirement of two United States Magistrate Judges for the Northern District of Ohio at Cleveland: Nancy A. Vecchiarelli, effective July 22, 2016, and Kenneth S. McHargh, effective September 30, 2016.
 The Judicial Conference of the United States has recently authorized the appointment of a replacement magistrate judge to fill the vacancy created upon the retirement of Magistrate Judge Vecchiarelli, and the Court is proceeding to advertise for the vacancy created upon the recently announced retirement of Magistrate Judge McHargh, while approval is being sought from the Judicial Conference of the United States to fill his vacancy.